 - Red and green cabbage.
 A combination keeps the salad colorful.

 - Chili pepper.
 I like red fresno chili pepper but jalapeno, serano, and even thai bird chilies work well, too.
 The Thai chili will be very spicy fyi.

-The best part?
-The generous heaping of aromatic herbs.
+- Green onions, Cilantro, Mint.
+A generous heaping of aromatic herbs makes the salad special!
 Don’t skimp on the quantity.
 You want enough so that every bite is herbaceously delicious.

 - 6-7 cups combination red and green cabbage thinly shredded

 - 1 red chile pepper chopped (optional)

 - 1/4 cup rice vinegar